hawkinsw/QoOID/draft-olden-ippm-qoo.md

 # Sampling requirements
 To reach the design goal of being useful in the contexts laid out in "Requirements for a Network Quality Framework Useful for Applications, Users and Operators" {{draft-teigen-ippm-app-quality-metric-reqs}}, this work imposes no requirement on the time period or the network loading situation.
 This choice has pros and cons.
 Latency under load is extremely important, but average or median latency has a role too.
 However, a network quality metric that does not take latency under load into account is bound to fail at predicting application outcome.

-This framework only requires a latency distribution. [sentence]If one samples latency over a time period where the network is loaded, latency under load will be part of the distribution, which is encouraged, but is not always possible, for example when passively monitoring the latency of real traffic.
+This framework only requires a latency distribution.
+If the sampling is done while the network is loaded, latency under load will be part of the distribution, which is encouraged, but is not always possible, for example when passively monitoring the latency of real traffic.

 It takes quite a few samples to have a statistically significant distribution.
 Modeling a distribution may be a challenging software engineering task, hence we need to sample the latency distribution at certain percentiles.
 A list of 10 percentiles in a logarithmic-esque fashion has already been suggested in industry \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] and seems adequate.
-This is all that the framework defines.
-Note that convolution can still be applied with a list of percentiles, but at lower precision.
+We propose to define a shared set of percentile values to report.

 The framework is flexible when it comes to the direction of traffic that is being sampled, but does require that it is noted whether the latency distribution is measured one-way or two-way.
 The framework does not require an explicit bandwidth measurement, but does require a note on the maximal observed throughput in the time period.